loland/loland.github.io/_posts/2023-09-15-embedded-shellcode-obfuscation.markdown

 + Many cross-references to a function

 <br>
 And how could I miss it.
-If one did analyze the floss output, they'd notice
+If one did analyze the floss log output, they'd notice such procedures.

 {%%}
 extracting stackstrings: 100%|████████████████████████████████████████████████████| 58/58 [00:00<00:00, 149.19 functions/s] INFO: floss.tightstrings: extracting tightstrings from 4 functions...